centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

 ## Data processing tab

+* **Acknowledgement timeout** : is expressed in minutes.
+Once this time limit expires, the acknowledgement tag is removed from this host.
+If its status is still not-OK when this happens, the notification process starts once again.
+Leave this blank so acknowledgements do not expire.
 * **Check Freshness**: active check performed by the engine when the amount of time determined in the **Freshness Threshold** has elapsed since the last [passive check](../../monitoring/passive-monitoring/enable-snmp-traps.md) of the object.
 * **Freshness Threshold**: expressed in seconds.
 If, during this period, no host status change request (passive command) is received, the active check command is executed.
 A threshold will be determined automatically if the field is left blank and the check is enabled.
 * **Flap Detection Enabled**: enable or disable the detection [flapping](../../alerts-notifications/notif-flapping.md) in the statuses (status